-Weight loss is at the top of the list for quite a few of us, especially after spending lots of time socialising, busy working, attending gatherings, barbeques and parties, not to mention the endless options of nutrient deficient food now available to us in every direction we look...
+Weight loss is at the top of the list of things to accomplush for quite a few of us, especially after spending lots of time socialising, working, attending gatherings, barbeques and parties, not to mention being exposed to endless options of nutrient deficient food now available to us in every direction we turn.

-- Many weight loss diets out there can be quite bad for your health and to top it all up, the weight you actually lose doesn’t stay off for very long after you are finished dieting!
+- Many weight loss diets out there can be quite damaging for your health while the weight you actually lose does not stay off for very long after you are finished dieting.